jonas-merkle/container-cloudflare-tunnel/README.md

 1. Add environment variables

-    Add the missing information for the environment variables:
+    Add the missing information for the environment variables and host information:

     ```bash
     nano .env
+    nano config/hosts
     ```

-    Mark the `.env` file so it's not tracked by git:
+    Mark the `.env` and `hosts` file so they will not be tracked by git:

     ```bash
     git update-index --assume-unchanged .env
+    git update-index --assume-unchanged config/hosts
     ```

 2. Start container